SciPhi-AI/R2R/README.md

 export POSTGRES_PORT=YOUR_POSTGRES_PORT
 export POSTGRES_DBNAME=YOUR_POSTGRES_DBNAME

 # Optional on first pull.
-Advised when fetching the latest updates.
+Advised when fetching the main updates.
-docker pull emrgntcmplxty/r2r:latest
+docker pull emrgntcmplxty/r2r:main

 # Runs the image.
 If you set up the environment you don't need to modify anything.
 # Otherwise, add your values on the right side of the -e commands.